Web-based innovation facilitates key nurse-patient discussions at Leicester’s Hospitals

 The InfoFlex Cancer System was installed across the Trust in April 2014.
 The eHNA, installed in 2016, is fully integrated into the InfoFlex Cancer System at Leicester’s Hospitals via the Clinical Portal.

-CIMS (Chameleon Information Management Systems Ltd) worked in partnership with the Cancer Pathway Project Lead to design the template for the eHNA, using InfoFlex.
+CIMS (Chameleon Information Management Services Ltd) worked in partnership with the Cancer Pathway Project Lead to design the template for the eHNA, using InfoFlex.
 The initial trial version was easily switched to the more familiar Macmillan model which staff were keener to use.
 Some bespoke revisions of the paper HNA were made, such as the removal of the ‘distress thermometer’, which was not felt to be essential and sometimes confused patients.

 The eHNA was piloted by Clinical Nurse Specialists in the Gynaecology, Lung and Hepatobiliary specialties.
 During this phase the main problem experienced was poor WiFi connection but this has subsequently been greatly improved because of the need to meet the increasing use of handheld devices across the UHL.
 Another glitch, the timing out of the HNA form because of the unpredictable length of time some discussions might take, was easily remedied by CIMS during the testing period via a ‘save’ button.